SeppPenner/SparkplugNet/README.md

 ## Special notes
 * Version 1.3.4 renames all events from `SomethingAsync` to `Something`.
 (BREAKING)
 * Version 1.1.0 introduces the async event pattern and deprecates the "old, synchronous" events, Version 1.2.0+ will remove the old events completely.
 (BREAKING)
-* You can enabled the global setting `SparkplugGlobals.UseStrictIdentifierChecking` which prevents users from using the following chars in identifiers:
+* You can enable the global setting `SparkplugGlobals.UseStrictIdentifierChecking` which prevents users from using the following chars in identifiers:

 ```log
 .,\@#$%^&amp;*()[]{}|!`~:;'"<>?